 Head back to Zapier and click Test and Continue.
 You can review the sample data first if you'd like, although this isn't necessary.

 Now that our zap is successfully set up to receive webhooks from Postmark when an email bounces, we can set it up to send an email with the bounce details to the sender.

 Under Choose an Action App, search for Postmark and select it.

 Select Send an Email and click Save + Continue.

 Click Connect an Account to link your Postmark account to Zapier.
-Copy your Server API Token from Postmark (in the Credentials tab) and paste it into the X-Postmark-Server-Token field in Zapier.
+Copy your Server API Token from Postmark (in the API Tokens tab) and paste it into the X-Postmark-Server-Token field in Zapier.
 Then click Yes, Continue.